Skip to content →

 The African American Studies program hosted the talk: “Black Women Rising: From the Classroom to the Boardroom.”

-Dr. Zine Magubane, professor of sociology at Boston College, will deliver the lecture “The Uses and Abuses of Jim Crow: Contemporary Race Theory and the Problem of History” at 3:30 p.m. on Monday, February 28, as part of events for Black History Month.
-This event will be held via Zoom.
+Dr. Zine Magubane, professor of sociology at Boston College, gave the lecture “The Uses and Abuses of Jim Crow: Contemporary Race Theory and the Problem of History” as part of events for Black History Month.

 In the talk, which was part of the African American Studies Fall Speaker Series, Craig posed the question: How can the nation remember lynching in a way that can heal and redeem the American project of democracy?